somework/p2p-path-finder/README.md

 capacity.
 As a result, requests that fall just below an order's minimum are pruned earlier in the search rather than reaching the materialisation phase.

-## BCMath-based precision
+## Brick decimal precision

-All arithmetic is delegated to `SomeWork\P2PPathFinder\Domain\ValueObject\BcMath`, a thin wrapper around the BCMath extension.
-It provides:
+All arithmetic is delegated to `SomeWork\P2PPathFinder\Application\Math\BrickDecimalMath`, the library's wrapper around [brick/math](https://github.com/brick/math)'s `BigDecimal` implementation.
+The legacy `SomeWork\P2PPathFinder\Domain\ValueObject\BcMath` façade now proxies to this helper, preserving the public API while swapping the underlying engine.
+The adapter provides:

 * Input validation helpers that fail fast when encountering malformed numeric strings.
 * Deterministic rounding that keeps scale under control without leaking trailing digits.
-* Utility methods (`add`, `sub`, `mul`, `div`, `comp`) that normalise operands so that value objects such as `Money` can work with mixed scales.
+* Utility methods (`add`, `sub`, `mul`, `div`, `comp`) that normalize operands so that value objects such as `Money` can work with mixed scales.

-By routing every calculation through this helper the library avoids floating-point rounding drift and guarantees that two identical operations will always yield the same string representation.
+By routing every calculation through `BrickDecimalMath` the library avoids floating-point rounding drift and guarantees that two identical operations will always yield the same numeric-string representation.【F:src/Application/Math/BrickDecimalMath.php†L25-L123】【F:src/Domain/ValueObject/BcMath.php†L8-L82】

 ### Decimal policy

-The path finder consistently normalises tolerances, costs and ratios to 18 decimal places using half-up rounding.
-Normalising via `BcMath::normalize()` ensures that tie-breaking values such as `0.5` and `-0.5` deterministically round away from zero, keeping matching behaviour stable across PHP versions and environments.
+The path finder consistently normalizes tolerances, costs and ratios to 18 decimal places using half-up rounding.
+Normalizing via `BrickDecimalMath::normalize()` (and its `BcMath::normalize()` proxy) ensures that tie-breaking values such as `0.5` and `-0.5` deterministically round away from zero, keeping matching behaviour stable across PHP versions and environments.【F:src/Application/Math/BrickDecimalMath.php†L41-L72】【F:src/Domain/ValueObject/BcMath.php†L32-L45】

 ## Exceptions